mindcruzer/airvpn-cli/README.md

 it will only make IPv4 rules, because, to my knowledge, AirVPN doesn't support IPv6.

-####Why is it kind of slow?
+####Why are some commands kind of slow?
-It's slow because AirVPN doesn't have an API, and as such things are getting done the old fashioned way.
+It's slow because ~~AirVPN doesn't have an API~~ while AirVPN does have an API, it lacks some required functions, and as such things are getting done the old fashioned way.

 ####What doesn't it do?